haritianaadriano/non-strucute-structure/README.md

 This is a research about a database non structured and  a database structured.
-Not only but using grapqhql.